Lightning Network Explained

 Bitcoin is such an exciting innovation.
 A store of value it is definitely becoming, but it really wants to become a peer-to-peer payment system.

-This will take a while before its being done at scale because of the volatility of BTC’s price.
+This will take a while before its being done at scale because of the volatility of the Bitcoin price.
 The cost and speed of transactions on the Bitcoin blockchain also makes it improbable for now.

 But this is where the Lightning Network comes in.
-It allows anybody to pay anybody, however little, at scale.
-It’s still in its very early days, but more channels are growing on the network.
+The layer two protocol allows anybody to pay anybody, however little, at scale.
+It’s still in its very early days, but more channels are growing on the Lightning Network.

 Why wouldn’t they?
 It’s much cheaper and more secure than systems like VISA.